 It was an hour before Evelyn moved from her chair.
 List after list she made of things they needed to survive their first winter as an entire group.
 Was there a way to find it all?
 Maybe.
 Evelyn found it somewhat humorous to write, as she hadn't done so for as long as she could remember.
 The penmanship surely isn't as neat as it used to be, but it got the job done.

 "Evie?"
-Sebastian knocked on the doorframe.
+A fairly tall and lanky young man knocked on the doorframe.
 Evelyn dropped her pencil.